Tassilo Klein, Ph.D.

-I am a Principal Research Scientist and research manager at the SAP AI CTO Office, spearheading innovation in Natural Language Processing (NLP) and its intersection with machine learning for structured data.
-My work focuses on developing cutting-edge AI solutions with real-world impact.
+I am a Principal Research Scientist and research manager in the SAP AI CTO Office, working on Natural Language Processing (NLP) and machine learning for enterprise structured data.

-Before joining SAP, I honed my research skills as a postdoctoral fellow at Harvard Medical School and MIT CSAIL, where I investigated large-scale machine learning and optimization for discovering genetically driven imaging biomarkers.
-My doctoral research at the Technical University of Munich (TUM) further solidified my expertise in the application of machine learning to medical imaging, focusing on raw ultrasound data processing for early disease detection.
+Before joining SAP, I was a postdoctoral fellow at Harvard Medical School and MIT CSAIL, where I studied large‑scale optimisation for genetically driven imaging biomarkers.
+I completed my Ph.D. at the Technical University of Munich (TUM) on raw‑ultrasound signal processing for early disease detection.

 [2024.10] - Two papers accepted at the NeurIPS’24 Table Representation Learning Workshop